raulbuta28/startjuris/backend/README.md

 Static files for a simple admin panel live under `dashbord/`.
 The backend locates this directory next to the built executable, falling back to the source tree when run with `go run`.

-Open `http://localhost:8080/controlpanel/` in your browser to access it.
+Open `http://localhost:8080/controlpanel/` (note the trailing `/`) in your browser to access it.
+Any unknown paths under `/controlpanel/` will also serve the dashboard's `index.html`, so browser refreshes work as expected.
 The default credentials are `admin`/`admin`.